-Warm weather keeping you up?
-We share 24 easy, expert-approved hacks on how to sleep in the heat.
+Snore through the heatwave thanks to these 24 easy, expert-approved hacks on how to sleep in the heat.

-As sleep expert Dr Nerina Ramlakhan explains: “If you’re too hot this can stop you getting to sleep and staying asleep.
+As sleep expert and author Dr Nerina Ramlakhan explains: “If you're too hot this can stop you getting to sleep and staying asleep.
 The brain needs to be a fraction of a degree cooler than the rest of the body to achieve optimal sleep.
-When the brain is too hot this can affect both deep sleep and REM which results in more tossing and turning throughout the night, causing restlessness and broken sleeping patterns.
+When the brain is too hot this can affect both deep sleep (opens in new tab) and REM which results in more tossing and turning throughout the night, causing restlessness and broken sleeping patterns.
 Cooling the body will alleviate this and increase the body’s chance of getting the deep, nourishing sleep it needs.”

 How to sleep in the heat: